bristlab/UFOs/README.md

 ## Results

 Our website has been deployed at [bristlab.github.io/UFOs](https://bristlab.github.io/UFOs/) so that users can check out the end result.
 For example, try entering `CA` into the 'state' input field and press enter.
 The table should then display all UFO sightings in California.
-As a bonus, we made sure that the form accepts both uppercase and lowercase characters.
+As a bonus, we made sure that the form accepts both uppercase and lowercase characters by appending `.toLowerCase()` to our input strings.

 ## Summary

+Unfortunately the dataset only contains around 100 entries spanning two weeks in the year 2010, and that isn't nearly enough data to draw any conclusions.
+While we have built a solid proof of concept here, if we want to confirm whether an alien attack is imminent, we're going to need a lot more data.